 - Edit for structure.
 At this stage, you’re editing for the macro-level, or ‘big picture’ structure.
 Are the ideas in the right place?
 Does the argument/ storyline follow logically?

 - Edit for style.
 This is where you can edit on the paragraph and sentence level.
-Make sure the paragraphs flow from one to the next as well as internally, and make sure your writing flows between and within sentences.
+Make sure the paragraphs flow from one to the next (and internally) and that your writing flows between and within sentences.
 Now’s also the time to find that perfect word or metaphor to explain a concept.

 - Leave your writing to sit.
-Preferably leave your writing to sit for 48 hours and go and do something totally different.
-Take a walk, go for a swim or catch up with an old friend.
+Preferably leave your writing to sit for 48 hours and do something totally different.
+Take a walk, go for a swim or catch up with a friend.

 - Proofread your final piece.
 Now is the time for proofreading.
 This is where you catch all those pesky little typos and punctuation errors.
 If you can, get someone else to help with this stage.
-The best writers don’t proofread their own work — thanks mum/ CPO*
+The best writers don’t proofread their own work.

 For tips on proofreading your final draft, grab your free download here.